 District 4 - Maintenance

-The Maintenance Section is responsible for the maintenance of the state roadway network (Interstates, US, and NM routes) in the northeastern part of the state encompassing seven counties (Colfax, Guadalupe, Harding, Mora, San Miguel, Quay, and Union) and approximately 3,200 miles of roadway.
-The section is broken into 16 Maintenance Patrols, Chip Seal Crew, Heavy Maintenance Crew and Carpentary Crew located throughout the District.
-These crews are responsible for maintenance of the roadway, bridge and roadway repair, mowing, roadway signing, snow removal, guardrail repair, fence repair, etc. District Four Maintenance also provides a Rest Area Crew that services 6 Rest Areas located in Glen Rio, Newkirk, Anton Chico, Sierra Grande, Thaxton and Ft.
+District Four Maintenance is responsible for the maintenance of the state roadway network (Interstates, U.S., and N.M. routes) in the northeastern part of the state which encompasses seven counties (Colfax, Guadalupe, Harding, Mora, San Miguel, Quay, and Union) and approximately 3,200 miles of roadway.
+The section is broken into 16 Maintenance Patrols, Chip Seal Crew, Heavy Maintenance Crew and Carpentry Crew located throughout District Four.
+These crews perform maintenance on roadway and bridge structures such as bridge and roadway repair, mowing, roadway signing, snow removal, guardrail repair, fence repair, etc. District Four Maintenance also provides a Rest Area Crew that services 6 Rest Areas located in Glen Rio, Newkirk, Anton Chico, Sierra Grande, Thaxton and Ft.
 Union.

 District 4 - Engineering

-District Four Engineering Support is responsible for transportation planning, project development, traffic engineering, signing and striping, access permits, bridge inspection, district surveying and local project oversight.
-These functions ensure that transportation improvement projects are: planned and prioritized based on qualitative need, the transportation infrastructure construction funds are managed and engineered to the highest efficiencies practicable.
+District Four Engineering ensures that transportation improvement projects are planned and prioritized based on qualitative need while also ensuring transportation infrastructure construction funds are managed and engineered to the highest efficiencies practicable.
 District Four Engineering provides oversight projects are designed to meet existing and projected traffic needs and environmental requirements.

-Additionally, coordinate and facilitate project development participation at the district, and ensure that local government transportation projects are constructed to minimum standards as set forth in NMDOT funding agreements.
+Additionally, District Four Engineering coordinates and facilitates project development participation at the district and ensures that local government transportation projects are constructed to the standards set forth in NMDOT funding agreements.